cis3296s26/The-Vault-Keeper/README.md

 # The Vault Keeper

-**The Vault Keeper** is a self-hosted, private cloud storage platform that gives you full control over your files — no third-party data mining, no subscriptions, no surprises.
+**The Vault Keeper** is a self-hosted, private cloud storage platform that gives you full control over your files; there's no third-party data mining and no subscriptions.
 Upload, manage, and download your files through a clean web interface, all running on your own machine.

----

 ## Requirements